Koboo/endpoint-netty/README.md

 ![Binflux-Netty](binflux-netty.png)

-Endpoint-Netty facilitates the integration of various serialization libraries into an environment supported by Netty and also offers the possibility to implement own codecs.
+Endpoint-Netty facilitates the integration of a lightweight and easy to use packet-protocol into an environment supported by Netty.
-By default, ``ByteBuf``, ``Serializable`` and ``JSONObject`` are supported by the respective codecs.

 Simply explained: Send (almost) every object back and forth between client or server.